yalue/hip_plugin_framework/README.md

 is called.
 They will not be freed by the caller.

 In general, the comments in `plugin_interface.h` provide an explanation for the actions that every plugin-provided function is expected to carry out.
-The existing plugins in `src/mandelbrot.cpp` and `src/timer_spin.cpp` provide examples of working plugin implementations.
+The `src/mandelbrot.cpp` file contains a well-commented example of a working plugin implementation.

 In addition to `plugin_interface.h`, `plugin_utilities.h` and
 `plugin_hip_utilities.h` define a library of utility functions that may be